mailund/r-programmer-blog/content/post/scoping-rules-and-nse/index.md

 ## [1] 168
 ```

-The substitute function quotes its input itself and it returns a quoted expression.
-This can make them a little hard to work with.
-If we want to substitute `x` with `42` in `expr` from before—for example, if the expression was a function argument, we couldn't simply use
+The substitute function quotes its input itself, and it returns a quoted expression.
+This can make the function a little hard to work with.
+If we want to substitute `x` with `42` in `expr` from before—for example, if the expression was a function argument, we couldn't just use

 ```r